Donlon/manjaro-arm-installer/README.md

 ```
 sudo pacman -Syu manjaro-arm-installer
 ```
-Then reboot.
+Then reboot or run `sudo systemctl restart systemd-binfmt`.
 You can now launch the installer with:
 ```
 sudo bash manjaro-arm-installer
 ```